 Asbestos-containing materials (ACMs) are currently found in many older homes, factories, and products.
 Consequently, federal laws were created to help safeguard employees and/or contractors who work around asbestos.
 Of course, the facts and statistics of asbestos exposure are what formed these laws in the first place.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may qualify for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 - The largest use of asbestos occurred between 1930 through the 1970s.
 Old homes, factories, and plants built during this time may possibly contain asbestos.